emeinhardt/cat-herder/README.md

-[orthotope](https://hackage.haskell.org/package/orthotope)) are a natural medium for describing many domain computations and a substitute for combinators a functional programmer without array language exposure might otherwise reach for — and which may not even be available in a category that isn't Cartesian closed.
+[orthotope](https://hackage.haskell.org/package/orthotope)) are a natural medium for describing many domain computations and a substitute for combinators a functional programmer without array language exposure might otherwise reach for — and which may not even be available in a category that isn't cartesian closed.

 ## Haddock readability